Dates for the 17th Course will be 30th March - 09 April 2022

 Tel: +44 (0)1752-426493

 The course takes place in the Laboratory of the Marine Biological Association from Wednesday 27 March – Saturday 06 April 2019.
-Fee comprises teaching and full board; single room accommodation, cooked breakfast and lunch.
+Fee comprises teaching and half board; single room accommodation, cooked breakfast and lunch.
 Evening meals can be taken in local restaurants.